LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 ## Project Background

-Project is working with Maine Community-wide Comprehensive Energy Upgrades Program.
-Helping them to develop their website and quarto reproducible report as energy audits.
+For our project we worked with the Maine Community-wide Comprehensive Energy Upgrades Program to develop their website and create a reproducible energy audit report template using `Quarto`.

-More about Maine Community-wide Comprehensive Energy Upgrades Program:
-MCWCEU is Government-funded program committed to providing free high-quality energy audits and catalyze low-cost energy improvements to Maine homeowners.
+The Maine Community-wide Comprehensive Energy Upgrades Program (MCWCEU) is a Government-funded program committed to providing free high-quality energy audits and catalyze low-cost energy improvements to Maine homeowners.
 Implemented by the COA’s Community Energy Center directed by David Gibson.
 As a pilot program, CEC is starting their services with the Great Cranberry Island community this summer 2024.
-The Participating Home owners.
-Will be provided with a free comprehensive energy audit, giving them an objective look at their home’s energy systems.
+The participating home owners will be provided with a free comprehensive energy audit, giving them an objective look at their home’s energy systems.
 Then, they will be provided several options for improving their home’s efficiency, and CEC will negotiate with contractors on homeowners